lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/nanosheared-electrolyte.rst

 ..  container:: justify

-    **Explanations:** With 'run 10', the simulation will run for 10 timesteps.
+    With 'run 10', the simulation will run for 10 steps only.

-    The value of the timestep (1 fs by default) does not matter yet because the atoms are not moving.
+    The value of the timestep (1 fs by default) does not matter yet because the atoms wont be moving: there are not fix integrating the equation of motion such as fix nve.

     We also need to specify the charge of the newly added ions, which is done using the 'set' commands.
 The write